 In that same study, we also found that cleaning classrooms with “certified green” cleaning products is a simple way to clear the air – for students, teachers and custodians.
 To be certified, these products must meet strict health and safety standards provided by two independent organizations: Green Seal and EcoLogo.

-Get started by downloading EWG’s green cleaning fact sheet, sample parent letter to school staff (you can edit it), and a list of steps you can take to encourage your school to start cleaning greener.
+Get started by downloading EWG’s list of steps you can take to encourage your school to start cleaning greener.

 When talking with school staff, remember these key selling points about green cleaning products: